The deadline to submit an application for the 2023-2024 Obama Foundation Scholars Program is January 19, 2023 at 5pm ET.

 - have completed an undergraduate degree - not a master's or graduate degree - in a country where English is an official language;

-- have previously taken the TOEFL, IELTS, or PTE exams and scored at or above the minimum requirement of 100 (TOEFL-IBT), 600 (TOEFL-PBT), 7.0 (IELTS), or 68 (PTE).
-If you qualify for a waiver under this exception, you must upload a scanned copy of the score report to the online application to ensure your application is eligible for review.
-Please note: If you did not score at or above the required minimum or do not have a copy of your old results, you must retake the exam.
+- have previously taken the TOEFL, IELTS, PTE Academic, or DET exams in the last five years and scored at or above the minimum requirement of 100 (TOEFL-IBT), 600 (TOEFL-PBT), 7.0 (IELTS), 68 (PTE Academic), or 120 (DET; 75 on the DET taken prior to July 2019).
+If applicants qualify for a waiver under this exception, they must upload a scanned copy of their score report to the online application to ensure their application is eligible for review.
+If they did not score at or above the required minimum or no longer have a copy of their old results, they must retake an English proficiency exam.

 Please note that while applicants who received scores below the posted minimums may still apply, applications are not guaranteed to be reviewed.

-Three letters of recommendation are required from individuals who are familiar with the applicant and the applicant's work in an academic, professional or community service setting.
-Recommendations should directly address the applicant's suitability for admission to the Obama Foundation Scholars Program.
+Two letters of recommendation are required from individuals who are familiar with the applicant and the applicant's work in an academic, professional or community service setting.
+Recommendations should directly address the applicant's suitability for admission to the Obama Foundation Scholars program.
 Recommendations should not be written by family members or friends.